TomekoYT/HyMod/README.md

 - Hides guild message of the day

 #### MVP++ Emojis
-- Replace emojis like "<3" with "❤"
+- Replaces emojis like "<3" with "❤"

 #### /sendcoords Command
 - Usage: /sendcoords <all/party>